 The first justification is of the same sort that was offered for the Sherman amendment: "The obligation to make compensation for injury resulting from riot is, by arbitrary enactment of statutes, affirmatory law, and the reason of passing the statute is to secure a more perfect police regulation."
 Globe, at 777 (Sen. Frelinghuysen).
 This justification was obviously insufficient to sustain the amendment against perceived constitutional difficulties and there is no reason to suppose that a more general liability imposed for a similar reason would have been thought less constitutionally objectionable.
-The second justification was similarly put forward as a justification for the Sherman amendment: "we do not look upon [the Sherman amendment] as a punishment . . .
-It is a mutual insurance."
+The second justification was similarly put forward as a justification for the Sherman amendment: "we do not look upon [the Sherman amendment] as a punishment It is a mutual insurance."
 Id., at 792 (Rep. Butler).
 Again, this justification was insufficient to sustain the amendment.

-In sum, a local government may be sued for monetary, declaratory, or injunctive relief under § 1983 when it is at fault, but not for the fault purely of its employees or agents.
-50 ently insufficient to justify the doctrine of respondeat superior, see, e. g., 2 F. Harper & F. James, supra, n.
+In sum, a local government may be sued for monetary, declaratory, or injunctive relief under § 1983 when it is at fault, but not for the fault purely of its employees or agents.59 the wood was a

+58 A third justification, often cited but which on examination is apparently insufficient to justify the doctrine of respondent superior, see, e. g., 2 F. Harper & F. James, supra, n.
 61, § 26.3, is that liability follows the right to control the actions of a tortfeasor.
 By our decision in Rizzo v.
 Goode, 423 U. S. 362 (1976), we would appear to have decided that the mere right to control without any control or direction having been exercised and without any failure to supervise is not enough to support § 1983 liability.
 See id., at 370-371.

-do not today attempt to establish any firm guidelines for determining when individual action executes or implements official policy.
+59 Given the variety of ways that official policy may be demonstrated, we do not today attempt to establish any firm guidelines for determining when individual action executes or implements official policy.
 However, given